My Ring Is Stuck on My Finger: What Should I Do?

 Ring Too Tight?
 3 Causes and SolutionsWhy Rings Get Stuck

 Medical conditions like arthritis or pregnancy can also cause swelling, so consult your doctor for personalized advice when necessary.
 Even minor injuries like cuts or sprains can alter finger shape, too, and make ring removal tricky.
-If you get hurt, let your finger heal completely before squeezing on your favorite bling.
+If you get hurt, let your finger heal completely before squeezing on your favorite bling if you want to avoid needing to try one of the ring removal methods below.

 But it’s not just physical factors at play.
 Metal allergies can cause inflammation and discomfort around the ring.
 If you suspect an allergy, switch to hypoallergenic metals or talk to a dermatologist about avoiding unwanted reactions.
 Fortunately, there are lots of hacks for removing your jewelry without having to have the ring cut off.
 Here are some tips: